hashicorp/terraform/website/README.md

 Merging a PR to `main` queues up documentation changes for the next minor product release.
 Your changes are not immediately available on the website.

 The website generates versioned documentation by pointing to the HEAD of the release branch for that version.
-For example, the `v1.2.x` documentation on the website points to the HEAD of the `v1.2` release branch in the `terraform` repository.
+For example, the `v1.2.x` documentation on the website points to the HEAD of the `v1.2` release branch in the `mnptu` repository.
 To update existing documentation versions, you must also backport your changes to that release branch.
 Backported changes become live on the site within one hour.

 ### Backporting